navix/ngfe/README.md

   * textarea autoresize (`[feText][autoresize]` separated directive)
   * input text mask
   * focus control
-  * detect situation when no controls bind -- it could improve DX
   * Integration with native ValueAccessor and Validator
   * feMath control
   * feButton control - to use on group buttons, tabs